ndronos/c-nomorph/Gustedt.md

 ## Rule 0.2.3.4 ::  For an array with `n` the first element has index 0, the last has index `n-1`.

+## Rule 0.2.3.5 ::  Each object must have exactly one definition.